kata198/jsonToCsv/README.md

 	Spaces and newlines are generally ignored, and can be used to make things look nice.

+**Comments:**

+	You can comment directly in the format string by using the hash [ '#' ] character.

+	Everything following the hash character to the end-of-line will be ignored.

+	This is useful in conjunction with mulit-line patterns to document what each line is doing.

+	See the "Example with inline comments" section for an example of both.

 Commas:

 	Commas should be used to separate items on the same level, so after a quoted-key for printing,